VIAcode/VIAcode-Incident-Management-System-for-Azure/VIMS Release Notes.md

 - Made that roles should be assigned to managed application instead of specific resources in managed resource group
 - Made that states of alerts generated before ticket creation which are related to that ticket are synchronized
 - Added article creation in ticket on alert repeats
+- Enabled HTTPS only for web application
+- Added synchronization of states for merged tickets

 ### Bug-fixes